 This application is needed whenever a registered student organization desires to host any activity (e.g., event, meeting) in-person, on-campus (in university facilities or on university property).
-Organizations desiring to have only a table outside should instead submit an Solicitation Permit Application to Conference and Event Services (Union 418).
+Organizations desiring to have only a table outside (no other associated activity) should instead submit an Solicitation Permit Application.

 What is the deadline for submission?

 For some in-person activities, the deadline for submission is at least 15 business days prior to the requested date.** If the activity is seen as potentially risky, which is determined at the discretion of the reserving department or Student Activities, not the organization, the organization will need to submit this application by the 15 business day deadline.
 While this is not an exhaustive list, generally speaking, if it is outdoors, if there is food or beverage, if there is any type of physical activity, if you are inviting off-campus guests or minors (unless they are UNT students), if expected attendance is over 100, if the organization is selling tickets or other items, and/or handling hazardous materials, the organization should submit this application at least 15 business days prior to the requested activity.
 If in doubt about whether your activity needs to meet this deadline, it should be submitted at least 15 business days prior to.
 You may also contact the Event Safety Committee for guidance on the deadline.